 Use of photographs or recorded images of children and young people

-Your Organisation reserve the right to document our work through photographs and video recording.
-Your Organisation commits to ensure that all publications and media represent participants appropriately and with due respect.
+Small But Mighty reserve the right to document our work through photographs and video recording.
+Small But Mighty commits to ensure that all publications and media represent participants appropriately and with due respect.
 This includes both children, young people and staff/ volunteers.
-Permission received by Your Organisation restricts use for Your Organisation’s own promotional use eg. publications, website and social media.
+Permission received by Small But Mighty restricts use for Small But Mighty’s own promotional use eg. publications, website and social media.

 A photograph or image of a child or young person will not be published without consent.
 Personal information about the individual will not accompany the image.